Reviewing Our Work from an EDI Lens

 The B.C.
-Open Textbook Collection has been a monumental success since its inception in 2012, and earlier this year BCcampus reached over $30 million in student savings via the open library that now exceeds 400 textbooks and 5860 adoptions.
-To deliver a better experience for future users, BCcampus updated the collection’s website, focusing on user experience, ease of access, and findability.
+Open Textbook Collection has been a huge success since it began in 2012.
+Earlier this year BCcampus reached over $30 million in student savings through a bank of open educational resources (OER) that now includes 400 textbooks and 5,860 adoptions.
+To improve the experience for future users, we updated the collection’s website, focusing on user experience, accessibility, and searching.

 In the summer of 2022, BCcampus contracted with the National Network for Equitable Library Service (NNELS) to test the accessibility and usability of the B.C.
-Open Collection and BCcampus promotional websites.
-NNELS testers with personal and lived experiences tested the sites and suggested improvements, and the development team worked to implement the requested changes.
-Although the BCcampus team couldn’t solve all issues, we made many improvements, and the sites are now much more universally usable, especially for people who use assistive tech.
+Open Collection and BCcampus websites.
+NNELS testers with personal and lived experiences suggested updates.
+Through these improvements, our sites are now more accessible, especially for people who use assistive technologies.

-“For the current iteration of the Open Collection website, it was imperative that we connect with the users to better understand how they were accessing the resources.
-We conducted user testing to see where the pain points were, then brought the data back to the team to find ways to minimize — or eliminate — these issues.
-From simple language concerns to broader accessibility issues, we were able to launch the new collection — with more open resources and ancillary materials — to continue delivering student savings in B.C.”
+“For the current version of the B.C.
+Open Collection website, it was important to connect with users to understand how they accessed resources.
+We conducted user testing to see where the pain points were, then brought the data back to the team to find ways to minimize or eliminate these issues.
+From simple language concerns to broader accessibility, we were able to launch the new collection with more open resources and ancillary materials.”

 Acting Director, Open Education, BCcampus